Alex Winston is a veteran indie pop singer-songwriter with an unmistakable voice.

 1. Lean into vulnerability

 It goes without saying that songwriting is often a deeply intimate endeavor.
-Putting the thoughts and emotions that you hold closest to you on display can be challenging to say the least, but Winston encourages us to embrace that discomfort when we can.
+Putting the thoughts and emotions that you hold closest to you on display can be challenging to say the least, but Winston encourages us to embrace that discomfort when we write our own songs.
 “My favorite song I’ve written thus far is a track called ‘Down Low,'” she tells us.
 “Overall, I feel like it’s the most vulnerable and honest I’ve ever been – and it was really challenging for me to be so plainly sad and hurt.”

 “I think a lot of times I try to add some sort of tongue-and-cheek element or irony, almost as a protective layer, but there was none of that here,” she reflects.
 “It’s embarrassingly sincere.”